 ProfessionalsGeoffrey R. Chepiga

-A Partner in the Litigation Department, Geoffrey Chepiga represents clients in a variety of litigation and regulatory matters, including securities fraud cases, mergers and acquisitions litigation and DOJ and SEC investigations.
+A partner in the Litigation Department and co-deputy chair of the Securities Litigation and Enforcement Group, Geoffrey Chepiga represents clients in a variety of litigation and regulatory matters, including securities fraud cases, mergers and acquisitions litigation and DOJ and SEC investigations.

 Geoff's significant representations include:

-- SAC Capital (now Point72 Asset Management) and Steven A. Cohen in criminal and regulatory proceedings, as well as civil litigations, arising out of claims of insider trading;
+- SAC Capital (now Point72 Asset Management) and Steven A. Cohen in civil litigations and regulatory proceedings, arising out of claims of insider trading.

-- A former executive of a mining company in an action brought by the SEC in the Southern District of New York alleging misstatements, omissions and accounting violations relating to the value of a project in Africa.
+- Former Director of a large mining company in an action brought by the SEC in the Southern District of New York alleging misstatements, omissions and accounting violations relating to the accounting treatment of a project in Africa.

-- Funds affiliated with a leading private equity firm in defending a shareholder appraisal action in Delaware Chancery Court arising from the acquisition of a portfolio company; and
+- Funds affiliated with a leading private equity firm in defending a shareholder appraisal action in Delaware Court of Chancery arising from the acquisition of a portfolio company.

-Geoff also maintains a significant pro bono practice, a highlight of which is his representation of a class of individuals, including mentally disabled adults, residing in so-called adult homes in New York City.
-The class sued the State of New York, claiming that these homes violated the “integration mandate” of the Americans With Disabilities Act (ADA).
+Geoff also maintains a significant pro bono practice, a highlight of which is his representation, as co-counsel with the America Civil Liberties Union (ACLU), of thousands of children and parents who were forcibly torn from each other under the Trump administration’s illegal practice of separating families at the southern border.
+The matter, filed in U.S. District Court in Arizona, followed a nationwide injunction entered in June 2018 blocking family separations, also as a result of a lawsuit filed by the ACLU.
+In addition, Geoff also has been representing a class of individuals with mental disabilities residing in so-called adult homes in New York City.
+The class sued the state of New York, claiming that these homes violated the “integration mandate” of the Americans with Disabilities Act (ADA).
 After ten years of litigation, the parties reached a landmark settlement to end the state’s decades-long discrimination.

-Geoff is the co-author of “Ownership or Use?
+Geoff is co-chair of the New York Lawyers for the Public Interest Pro Bono Advisory Council (PBAC).
+He also serves on the board of Trustees of the Quogue Library.
+He is the co-author of “Ownership or Use?
 Civilian Property Interests in International Humanitarian Law,” which appeared in the 49th volume of Harvard International Law Journal in 2008.